Fair Batch Matching

 Liquidity Pools

-A liquidity pool is a smart contract that holds reserves of two assets, the asset we measure the price of is the base asset whereas the asset we express the price in is the quote asset.
+A liquidity pool holds reserves of two assets, the asset we measure the price of is the base asset whereas the asset we express the price in is the quote asset.
 In Warthog the quote asset is always WART, i.e. all prices are expressed in WART and no direct trades between non-WART tokens are possible.
 Every swap happens against WART.

 The pool operates on a simple rule: when exchanging assets with the pool, the product of the two reserve amounts must remain constant.
 This is called the Constant Product Market Maker (CPMM) formula, also used by Uniswap.